Same-sex male couple discussing surrogacy

 Source an Egg and/or Sperm Donor

-Our patients are in a fortunate position at Manchester Fertility, as we offer access to both donor eggs and sperm through our partner clinics Manchester Donors and Semovo.
+Our patients are in a fortunate position at Manchester Fertility, as we offer access to both donor eggs and sperm through our partner clinics Egg Donors UK and Semovo.
 If you require either for your surrogacy we will be able to help you arrange this.

 In the case of Partial Surrogacy, the egg used for treatment will be given by your surrogate.